phurwicz/hover/docs/pages/tutorial/t0-quickstart.md

         ```

-## **Ingredient 3 / 3: Reduction**
+## **Ingredient 3 / 3: 2D Embedding**

-The dataset has built-in high-level support for dimensionality reduction.
+We compute a 2D version of the pre-trained embedding to visualize the whole dataset.

-Currently we can use [umap](https://umap-learn.readthedocs.io/en/latest/) or [ivis](https://bering-ivis.readthedocs.io/en/latest/).
+Hover has built-in methods for calling [umap](https://umap-learn.readthedocs.io/en/latest/) or [ivis](https://bering-ivis.readthedocs.io/en/latest/).

-??? info "Optional dependencies"
+??? info "Dependencies (when in your own environment)"
-    The corresponding libraries do not ship with hover by default, and may need to be installed:
+    The libraries for this step are not directly required by `hover`:

     -   for umap: `pip install umap-learn`
     -   for ivis: `pip install ivis[cpu]` or `pip install ivis[gpu]`